 - Extensive multimedia technology and current-generation computers in every classroom

-- Free high-speed wireless access for every student, whether he’s on campus or at home
+- Free campus-wide high-speed wireless access for every student

 - Office 365 apps, providing students with free access to online versions of the most recent Microsoft Office applications

 - TTV, the region’s most professionally student-run television production facility

 At Trinity, greatness is part of our campus, our classes and every student’s experience.
 But it’s a journey, not a destination.
 Greatness is a goal we never stop pursuing.
 And the results we produce continue to be a great source of pride for our current students and alumni.

 - 300 members of the Class of 2021

 - Awarded more than $47 Million in College Merit Scholarships

 - Accepted at more than 160 colleges and universities

 - 1 Naval Academy appointment / 1 Air Force Academy appointment / 1 West Point appointment

 - 100 percent of class took the ACT